RudolfCardinal/rlib/stan_notes.rst

 - Make the parameter space easy for Stan to explore.

-- When a quantity is sampled from a Normal(mu, sigma) distribution, sample it from a N(0, 1) distribution and scale it:
+- When a quantity is sampled from a Normal(mu, sigma) distribution, consider sampling it from a N(0, 1) distribution and scale it:

     .. code-block:: C++